tamochia/rails5-docker-compose/README.md

 ``` bash
 $ docker-compose run --rm app rails new . --force --no-deps  --database=mysql --skip-coffee --skip-turbolinks --skip-sprockets --webpack
 ```

+Asset Pipline (Sporokets) seems to be out of date.
+We'll use Webpacker gem.
+Webpacker uses Yarn.
+You need to install Yarn beforehand (see `rails/Dockerfile`) .

 Directories and files are created under rails/src and Gemfile and Gemfile.lock files are updated.